A General Marked Point Process Framework For Self-Exciting Network Evolution

 \section{Abstract}

-In this paper, we propose a novel modeling framework for time-evolving networks allowing for long-term dependence in network features that update in continuous time.
+We propose a novel modeling framework for time-evolving networks allowing for long-term dependence in network features that update in continuous time.
 Dynamic network growth is functionally parameterized via the conditional intensity of a marked point process.
-This characterization enables flexible modeling of both the time of updates and the network updates themselves, dependent on the entire left-continuous sample path.
-We propose a path-dependent nonlinear marked Hawkes process as an expressive platform for modeling such data; its dynamic mark space embeds the time-evolving network.
-We establish stability conditions, demonstrate simulation and subsequent feasible likelihood-based inference through numerical study, and present an application to conference attendee social network data.
-The resulting methodology serves as a general framework that can be readily adapted to a wide range of network topologies and point process model specifications.
+This characterization enables flexible, joint modeling of both update timing and the network updates themselves, dependent on the entire left-continuous sample path.
+We propose a path dependent nonlinear marked Hawkes process as an expressive platform for modeling such data; its dynamic mark space embeds the time-evolving network.
+We prove well-posedness and establish sufficient stability conditions, demonstrate simulation and subsequent feasible likelihood-based inference through numerical study, and illustrate the methodology with an application to conference attendee social network data.
+The proposed formulation provides a flexible and principled foundation for statistical inference on complex network evolution in continuous time.